The complete guide for getting started with heatmaps

 Click / Touch Heatmap

-- Where in the product users are clicking and what they are ignoring ?
+- Where in the product are users clicking and what are they ignoring ?

 - Which call-to-actions are performing best ?

-Below is a screenshot of Hotjar’s Scroll heatmap showing you what percentage of visitors reached certain point.
+Below is a screenshot of Hotjar’s Scroll heatmap showing you what percentage of visitors reached a certain point.

 - Which section on your page are users most engaged ?